njch5/oo-ride-share/README.md

 Now that we have data for cost available for every trip, we can do some interesting data processing.
 Each of these should be implemented as an instance method on `User`.

-1. Add an instance method, `total_spent`, to `User` that will return the _total amount of money_ that user has spent on their trips
+1. Add an instance method, `net_expenditures`, to `User` that will return the _total amount of money_ that user has spent on their trips
 1. Add an instance method,  `total_time_spent` to `User` that will return the _total amount of time_ that user has spent on their trips

 **Each of these methods must have tests.**